About the Willow Tree Kindergarten

 We offer Steiner Education for 3 to 6 year olds, in St Werburghs, Bristol.
 We provide a small and intimate setting, with a caring atmosphere and a focus on learning through play.
 We enjoy a quiet and green location, and place an emphasis on outdoor activities.

 We are open Monday to Friday from 8.30am till 12.30pm, during term time.
-Lunchtime cover is available between 12.30pm and 1.30pm Monday to Thursday - children bring their own packed lunch.
+Lunchtime cover is available between 12.30pm and 1.30pm Monday, Wednesday and Thursday - children bring their own packed lunch.
 Afternoon care is provided on some days until 3.30pm, where there is sufficient demand.

 Term Dates 2013-2014